billhennessy/hennessysview2020/content/blog/2012/2012-11-04-how-to-maximize-your-election-influence.markdown

 - Politics
 tags:
 - answer
-- Campaigns and Elections
+- Politics
 - 'Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives'
 - Early Voting
-- Election Day
+- Politics Day
 - elections
 - Facebook
 - Hachette Book Group USA